KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-You don't have to call `setup` if you want to use the standard keyboard view.

 You can find more information on how to customize the ``SystemKeyboard`` in <doc:Essentials>.

 > Important: The view builder provides you with an unowned controller, to help avoiding memory leaks.
 Use it to access state and services, and avoid passing it around.
 If you do, make sure to keep it unowned.